22carlo22/MyRemote/app/README.md

 ![GIF_20260321_044116_242](https://github.com/user-attachments/assets/3aa5a863-a1ef-408f-8051-254df06d27f1)

 # Security and Privacy
-- The app only requests permissions essential for its core functionality (refer to the AndroidManifest.xml):
+- The app only requests permissions essential for its core functionality (refer to the [AndroidManifest.xml](./remote-app/app/src/main/AndroidManifest.xml):
   - Bluetooth/Nearby Devices: Required to communicate with your ESP32 hardware.
   - Location (Legacy Android only): Required only by older Android versions to perform Bluetooth scanning.
 No GPS data is ever recorded or shared.
 - This app operates entirely locally.
 It does not have internet permissions, meaning your remote codes and device information never leave your phone.